On this page

 It’s always wise to check with your super fund for its particular requirements in relation to the work test before making any contributions after age 65.

-If you don’t meet the work test rules or this all sounds too complicated, there is some light at the end of the tunnel.
+If you don’t meet the work test rules or this all sounds too complicated, there are some recent changes which may assist you.

-From 1 July 2019, the government is introducing an exemption from the work test for voluntary superannuation contributions in the first income year after retirement to allow retirees more time to get their affairs in order as they prepare for retirement.
+From 1 July 2019, the government has introduced an exemption from the work test for voluntary superannuation contributions in the first income year after retirement to allow retirees more time to get their affairs in order as they prepare for retirement.

 This new exemption means an individual aged over 65 (but under age 75) will be able to make voluntary contributions for one more year after they stop working.